 All students are encouraged to apply for external scholarships.
-In the 2019-2020 academic year, 99 Marymount Manhattan students received over $589,000 in external scholarship funds.
-We allow students to stack their external awards on top of our financial aid awards, which means these scholarships can provide a great deal of assistance in reducing your out of pocket costs.
+We allow students to stack their external awards on top of our financial aid awards, which means these scholarships can provide a great deal of assistance in reducing your out-of-pocket costs.

 Recommended External Scholarship Resources